Yerren/FreshWDL/README.md

 3. Upload both the FreshWDLmaster.html page and the config.js page to **the same place as your clientraw files are uploaded to**.

 You should now be good to go!
 Simply navigate to the FreshDWLmaster.html page in any web browser to see your new FreshWDL page up and running!

+## Troubleshooting
+#### (24 Hour) Graphs having strange straight line portions for 12 hours spans:
+- Caused by the clientraw files uploading in 12 hour format.
+Adjust settings so that uploads are in 24 hour format.